-Jennifer Wong, PhD uses her extensive research and policy background to guide her current work as the Director of Wallis Annenberg GenSpace.
+Jennifer Wong, Ph.D. uses her extensive research and policy background to guide her current work as a consultant for social impact and as an adjunct professor at the University of Montana.
 During her fellowship year, Dr. Wong worked on rural health care policy for the Washington Health Care Authority and aging policy for Seattle & King County - Public Health.
 Social determinants of health/health-related social needs, integrated care delivery, behavioral health across the lifespan, the impact of the built environment, and community stakeholder engagement are of great interest to her.

 Why I Applied to be a Fellow